Do a business energy audit

 No

-If you rent the site, or your site is not suitable for solar panel installation, a power purchase agreement may be another opportunity to access renewable energy.
+Solar photovoltaic systems are a viable long-term investment.
+If you rent the site, or it's not suitable for solar panels, a power purchase agreement is another opportunity to access renewable energy.

-Consider engaging an energy expert to look at the options and associated costs for you.
+Engage an energy expert to look at the options and associated costs for you.

 Have you considered energy storage options to help manage your demand?
 Yes